KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 13. Recommendation: Found `uses: actions/checkout@v4` in file `pr.yml`: Upgrade workflows to use actions/checkout@v5.
 14. Recommendation: Found `uses: actions/setup-node@v4` in file `pr.yml`: Upgrade workflows to use actions/setup-node@v5.
 15. Recommendation: Found `npm run` in file `pr.yml`: Prefer `node --run` over invoking npm run directly.
-16. Recommendation: The module imports `@azure/msal-common`, `${album.name}`, `electron` but does not list them in package.json.
+16. Recommendation: The module imports `@azure/msal-common`, `${album.name}` but does not list them in package.json.
 Add these dependencies to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 17. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 18. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).